Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 0.022608, which means that approximately 2.2608044% of the variability in trope counts can be explained by the linear model that predicts trope count from a song’s tempo and duration.
-Given this R-squared value, our model is very weak since, in general, the closer the R-squared value is to 1 (100% of the variability in trope counts can be explained by the model), the more accurate and useful the final model is.
+Given this R-squared value, our model is very weak, since, in general, the closer the R-squared value is to 1 (100% of the variability in trope counts can be explained by the model), the more accurate and useful the final model is.
 As the model only accounts for a small percent of the variability in trope counts, it